MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 | <=       | Less than or equal to       | `x = 2 <= 2`    |
 | >=       | Greater than or equal to    | `x = 2 >= 2`    |

-**Challenge:** in breakout rooms, look at the examples above, in each case, what would `x` be equal to after the comparison has been done?
+> Look at the examples above, in each case, what would `x` be equal to after the comparison has been done?
 Hint: it will be either `true` or `false`.

 #### Logical operators

+Logical operators are mostly used in conditional statements and provide the developer with more flexibility when checking values.

 | Operator | Purpose                                     | Example                             |
 | :------- | :------------------------------------------ | :---------------------------------- |